How do I become a pilot?

 Student pilots pursuing a private or recreational pilot certificate must have an FAA medical certificate before they may solo.
 Don’t put off this important requirement; find out more about the FAA medical here.

 If you can't meet the medical requirements, perhaps because of deafness or injury, the Administrator may place operating limitations on your pilot certificate that will ensure the safe operation of the aircraft.
 (The term "Administrator" is used throughout the FARs.
 It's a term that conjures up a picture of the Great Oz from the Wizard of Oz.
 In reality, it means the Federal Aviation Administrator or any person to whom she or he has delegated her or his authority in the matter concerned.)
 AOPA's Medical Certification specialists are available to assist members in getting their medicals or obtaining waivers.
 Call us at 800/USA-AOPA for assistance.

-Aeronautical knowledge includes diverse and interesting subjects like aerodynamics, how the systems of the airplane you are flying work, what weather to avoid, FAA regulations, principles of navigation, aeromedical factors, stall/spin awareness, and National Transportation and Safety Board incident/accident reporting requirements.
+Aeronautical knowledge includes diverse and interesting subjects like aerodynamics, how the systems of the airplane you are flying work, what weather to avoid, FAA regulations, and more.
 The FAA requires that you pass a knowledge test covering these subject areas with a grade of 70 percent or better.

 You can study at home with the help of books, videos, or computer training programs; and many flight schools offer ground school classes to help you learn the principles covered in the test.
 Studying topics such as navigation, aerodynamics, and weather while you’re on the ground also can help you apply what you’ve learned in the air.